Find a language buddy

 What is he/she doing?

 (2) Gather lots of children's books.
 Don't simply have your partner read the story to you.
-Ask him or her to talk through the pictures and tell you a story using the pictures.
+Ask him or her to talk through the pictures and tell you a story using the pictures, not the words.
 Again, do NOT have your partner translate the story.
+Most children's books are designed for parents to read to their children (not for children to read on their own).
+They are full of very advanced, low-frequency words that beginner and intermediate Spanish learners are not ready to learn.

 (3) Have your partner teach you new verbs through actions.
 For example, your partner can start with a list of common verbs (eat, sleep, hit, walk, swim, etc.) and introduce the words to you by acting them out.
 Then he/she can say the words to you and have you act them out.
 You can add adverbs and combine the words to keep the commands novel.